micklemacklemore/MetalSoftBody/README.md

 MetalSoftBody is my 2-week exploration of:
 - soft-body deformations
-- position based dynamics (PBD) simulations
+- extended position based dynamics (XPBD) simulations
 - writing Metal code + iOS development

 This project is not at all "production-ready", it is intended to be small and experimental for learning the basics of Metal and soft-body sims.